 Microcytic anemia happens when your red blood cells are smaller than usual because they don’t have enough hemoglobin.
-Hemoglobin is a protein in your red blood cells.
-It helps red blood cells carry oxygen throughout your body.
-Healthcare providers treat microcytic anemia by identifying and treating the condition that causes microcytic anemia.
+Hemoglobin helps your red blood cells carry oxygen throughout your body.
+The most common cause of this condition is iron deficiency.
+Healthcare providers treat microcytic anemia by treating the condition that’s causing it.

 Advertisement